|Nutritional Guidelines (per serving)|

 Carefully transfer the jars to a towel-lined counter or wire cooling rack and allow them to cool completely, preferably overnight, before removing the rings, wiping the jars clean and labeling.

-Use in salads, antipasto, or just enjoy straight from the jar.
+Use the marinated mushrooms in salads, antipasto, or just enjoy straight from the jar.

 - After processing, you will probably notice that the oil and vinegar separate in the jar.
 This is not a cause for concern.
 Give the jar a solid shake or two to recombine the oil and vinegar before you open it.